 “We had lots of people from around the world posting selfies with Hydrive sticking his tongue out,” Plummer said.

 Hydrive was born in April 2003, bred by Esperanza Ranch of Parks, Arizona, and with the best of pedigrees.
 He was the son of famed stallion High Brow Cat, the sire of performers with $82.7 million earned.
 His mother was Ruby Tuesday DNA, a $1.4 million producing dam.
 His maternal grandfather was the great Peppy San Badger, whose daughters produced the winners of more than $44 million.

 Hydrive was Ruby Tuesday DNA’s top earner.
 As a 3-year-old owned by Dave and Georgia Husby, he was the Open Reserve Champion at the 2006 NCHA Futurity in Fort Worth, Texas, under the steady hand of Allen, a native New Zealander and NCHA Riders Hall of Fame inductee who has earned more than $5 million.

 In 2007, during Hydrive’s 4-year-old season, Plummer’s family reportedly acquired him for $1.7 million, an amount Plummer disclosed last week.

 As a sire, his impact is international.

 Plummer called Hydrive, “without question, the most dominant breeding stallion in Australia over the past 10 years,” noting that the horse had sired 185 registered Australian Quarter Horses and “probably many dozen Australian Stock Horses, as well.”

-His stamp is in Brazil, too.
-Bingos Cat, a Hydrive son, is among the all-time winners in the Land of the Palms.
+He has made an impression in Brazil, too.
+Bingos Cat, a son of Hydrive’s, is reportedly among the all-time winners in the Land of the Palms.